With half my brain tied behind my back, just to make it fair, Rush Limboy, your guiding light.

 Why aren't they in there fighting for us?

-And I said, Because three reasons.
+And I said, because three reasons.

-A, they have become of Washington, and uh it's Washington's the center of the universe, and you're not in the center of the universe.
+A, they have become of Washington, and it's Washington's the center of the universe, and you're not in the center of the universe.

 Second thing is they're frightened, they're afraid, scare off the moderates, or to be called racists if they criticize Obama.